microsoft/PSRule/docs/scenarios/rule-module/rule-module.md

 Similarly, when including baselines within a module use the `.Rule.yaml` suffix.

+## Defining a module configuration

+A module configuration that sets options defaults can be optionally packaged with a module.
+To set a module configuration, define a `ModuleConfig` resource within an included `.Rule.yaml` file.
+A module configuration `.Rule.yaml` file must be distributed within the module directory structure.

+PSRule only supports a single `ModuleConfig` resource.
+Additional `ModuleConfig` resources are ignored.

+The following options are allowed within a `ModuleConfig`:

+- `Binding.Field`
+- `Binding.IgnoreCase`
+- `Binding.NameSeparator`
+- `Binding.TargetName`
+- `Binding.TargetType`
+- `Binding.UseQualifiedName`
+- `Configuration`
+- `Output.Culture`

 ## Including documentation

 PSRule supports write and packaging rule modules with markdown documentation.